GENI-NSF/geni-tools/README-omni.txt

   Renews the slice at your chosen control framework.

-  ** Note: This is only implemented for the ProtoGENI control framework.

   The date-time argument takes a standard form "YYYYMMDDTHH:MM:SSZ".
 The date and time are separated by 'T'.
 The trailing 'Z' represents time zone Zulu, which us UTC or GMT.
 If you